Two Crossings of the Katy Railway

 Brenham Daily Banner of September 7, 1881

-noted the tracks nearing Hillsboro.
+noted that the tracks were nearing Hillsboro.

 Right: The